FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: Related Work

-Firstly, current solutions have invalidating coupling between the hardware-agnostic interfaces and kernel execution (at compile-time) that is often represented by hardware-specific template parameters, or an input parameter that is either a function pointer, lambda expression, or an task-specific interface (\textit{e.g.}, \textit{cblas\_gemm}, \textit{cudaMemcpy}).
-Additionally, these strongly-coupled interfaces, such as SyCL's \textit{q.submit} method, or the OpenMP \textit{\#pragma omp...} lead to not only portability issues as they require modification to source code or a binary redeployment re-targeting a different backend with \textit{-fopenmp-target} compiler flags for each supported accelerator but also multiple code paths for each accelerator (and accelerator combination) (see Table \ref{table: NBODY_CODE}).
-Furthermore, these solutions have an overwhelming set of interfaces (over 600+), all of which are the cause for alarm when being ported to various hardware platforms for backward compatibility.
-FLASH alleviates this issue through a combination of reflection, virtual-dispatching, and variadic templates (see Table \ref{table: NBODY_CODE}.
-These three idioms/patterns allow for the ability to create simple, task-centric, extensible, hardware-agnostic interfaces.
+Firstly, current solutions have invalidating coupling between the hardware-agnostic interfaces and kernel execution (at compile-time) that is often represented by hardware-specific template parameters or an input parameter that is either a function pointer, lambda expression, or a task-specific interface (\textit{e.g.}, \textit{cblas\_gemm}, \textit{cudaMemcpy}).
+Additionally, these strongly-coupled interfaces, such as SyCL's \textit{q.submit} method, or the OpenMP \textit{\#pragma omp...} lead to not only portability issues as they require modification to source code or a binary redeployment re-targeting a different backend with \textit{-fopenmp-target} compiler flags for each supported accelerator but also multiple code paths for each accelerator (and accelerator combination).
+Furthermore, these solutions have an overwhelming set of interfaces (over 600+), all of which cause alarm when being ported to various hardware platforms for backward compatibility.
+FLASH alleviates this issue through a combination of reflection, virtual dispatching, and variadic templates.
+These three idioms/patterns allow the creation of simple, task-centric, extensible, hardware-agnostic interfaces.